javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 </script>
 ```

-The code above shows errors for any operations except:
+The code above shows `null` or error for any operations except:

 - Getting the reference to the inner window `iframe.contentWindow` - that's allowed.
 - Writing to `location`.